 Dave Heinen talks with Fox 4 about the recent record rainfall in Kansas City, and how it can affect your home and landscaping

 Has the rain created some major headaches for you?
 Heinen has the Solution!
-Call today for free drainage evaluation – don’t risk permanent property damage!
+Don’t risk permanent property damage!
 913-432-5011.
 Or fill out our contact form by clicking here.

 With all of the rain we have had in Kansas City, more and more homeowners are calling Heinen regarding property drainage issues.
 From pooling water literally drowning plants to leaky basement walls and floors, it’s clear that poor drainage and standing water can cause a lot of problems and can lead to expensive repairs.

 The team at Heinen Landscape wants to help you avoid severe landscape and other property damage by designing and implementing dependable drainage systems that will protect your property for a lifetime.
 If you have yard and property issues caused by all of the recent rain, call Heinen – we’ve got 20+ years of experience in turning water nightmares into drainage solutions.

 Signs of Drainage Problems

 Each inch of rain that falls on 1,000 square feet of a roof produces more than 600 gallons of runoff—enough to fill 10 bathtubs to the brim.
 Dumping that much water too close to the foundation can send it right into the basement, where it can ruin furnishings, flooring, and all the stuff you swore you’d put on shelves one day.